Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

 The horizontal scroll bar is not normally shown when this option is enabled.

 However, in certain cases, when a line cannot be "soft-wrapped", the horizontal scroll bar still appears (for example, if a line consists of a single string that is wider than the visible area.)

 Select this checkbox to use custom indentation for soft wraps on resizing the editor or console.
-Specify the indent value in the Additional shift text field on the right.
+Use the Add additional indent field to specify the indent number.

-Show soft wrap indicators for current line only
+Only show soft-wrap indicators for the current line

 Otherwise, soft wraps characters will be shown at the end of each line, and at the beginning of each next line.

 Allow caret placement

 After the end of line: if this checkbox is selected, you will be able to set your caret anywhere after the last character in any line.
 As soon as you start typing at a position beyond the end of the line, the necessary number of spaces will be added between the end of the line and the beginning of your input.